signebedi/signebedi.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a software engineer, classicist, and social scientist interested generally in political crisis, institutions, and executive prerogative.
+To that end, I enjoy building logical, extensible systems and APIS.
 I have a narrow-ish academic focus on the Roman late-republic and later Caesar-biography.
 I like to write, hike, and jumping through bureaucratic hurdles to stay in shape.

 <!--